MicrosoftDocs/azure-stack-docs/azure-stack/user/ci-cd-github-action-webapp.md

 ---
-title: Use the Azure web apps deploy action to Azure Stack Hub
+title: Use the Azure web apps deploy action with Azure Stack Hub
 description: Use the Azure web apps deploy action to create a continuous integration, continuous deployment (CI/CD) workflow to Azure Stack Hub
 author: mattbriggs
 ms.topic: how-to